 Raft of the Medusa

-Materials: Raft of the Medusa sculpture, used clothes, rope, ladders, various objects, 3 HD monitors, 3 Brightsign 4K HD224 media players, stereo audio speakers
+Materials: Audio visual installation: reclaimed wood, laquered glass, used clothes, rope, oars, ladders, various objects, 3 HD monitors, 3 Brightsign 4K HD224 media players, stereo audio speakers.

 Courtesy: Lucy + Jorge Orta